John Becker (basketball): 2023–24

 Notching a 28–7 mark, the Catamounts earned their third-straight conference tournament crown, defeating UMass Lowell, marking the second three-peat in program history.
 Becker earned his 300th career win at Vermont in a 70–54 win over New Hampshire.
 As a 13-seed in the 2024 NCAA Tournament, the Catamounts faced off against Duke, losing 64–47.

+2024–25

+With a 21–12 record, Vermont finished in second place in the America East, failing to win at least a share of the regular season title for the first time since the 2015–16 season.
+The Catamounts fell to Maine in the 2025 America East tournament semifinals.

+2025–26

+With America East Player of the Year TJ Hurley, Becker guided Vermont to a 22–12 record and second-place finish in the America East.
+The Catamounts would fall to regular-season champion UMBC in the 2026 America East men's basketball tournament championship game, 74–59.